Qarj/WebImblaze/README.md

 ### Windows

 1. Download WebInject from GitHub as a ZIP and extract it somewhere.
+For simplicity, extract it to C:\git\WebInject so that the file `C:\git\Webinject\webinject.pl` exists.
     * There is no need install it, or build or compile anything.

 2. Install Strawberry Perl.